heang23/SQL-Employee_Database/README.md

 #### Data Engineering

 * Use the information you have to create a table schema for each of the six CSV files.
-Remember to specify data types, primary keys, foreign keys, and other constraints.
+There are several variables to be specified such as data types, primary keys, foreign keys, and other constraints.

-  * For the primary keys check to see if the column is unique, otherwise create a [composite key](https://en.wikipedia.org/wiki/Compound_key).
+* For the primary keys has to be unique in each column, otherwise create a [composite key](https://en.wikipedia.org/wiki/Compound_key).
 Which takes to primary keys in order to uniquely identify a row.
-  * Be sure to create tables in the correct order to handle foreign keys.
+* Created tables in the correct order to handle foreign keys.

-* Import each CSV file into the corresponding SQL table. **Note** be sure to import the data in the same order that the tables were created and account for the headers when importing to avoid errors.

 #### Data Analysis

-Once you have a complete database, do the following:
+The completed database consists of:

 1. List the following details of each employee: employee number, last name, first name, sex, and salary.